C-10 Submits Comments on NextEra License Amendment Request

-Seabrook Nuclear Power Plant was licensed in 1976 by the NRC.
+Seabrook Station nuclear power plant was licensed in 1976 by the NRC.
 It was built by PSNH and a consortium of other companies on a design basis provided by the NRC.
 The portland concrete used to form Seabrook’s floor, containment building, and most of its structures was done by Parini and came from Maine.
 The entire plant was built from the same aggregate.
 Construction was completed in 1986.
 The plant went online in 1990 with a 40-year operating license.
 The current owner is NextEra Energy Resources.

 Although the current license does not expire until 2030, in 2010 NextEra applied for an extension of Seabrook’s license till 2050.
 (Read more…)